 Angled Dart Stance

 This position has us placing our front foot on the oche at an angle.
-There is no right or wrong angle and is entirely up to the player to decide what field comfortable.
+There is no right or wrong angle and is entirely up to the player to decide what feels comfortable.

 The back foot must also be positioned at an angle but slightly off center.
 This stance is common because it provides more stability.